stvnbrwn/AS400/README.md

 		a) Following are the two different schema name properties: postgres.schema=ADM
 			postgres.audit.schema=ADM_AUDIT
-			Note : Here these two properties will be set according to ADM.sql script.
+			Note: Here these two properties will be set according to ADM.sql script.
-		b) Thread Configuration : pool.size= "5" ,its define thread pool size
+		b) Thread Configuration: pool.size= "5" ,its define thread pool size
-		c) Batch configuration : batch.size= "2" , its define size of batch, which will processed in one time.
+		c) Batch configuration: batch.size= "2" , its define size of batch, which will processed in one time.

-	#Command to run with default configuration :-
+	#Command to run with default configuration:-
     		java -jar -Dspring.config.location=<Directory location>\application.properties
     			  <Directory location>\ADM-v1.0.jar
-   	#Example : -
+   	#Example: -
     		"java -jar -Dspring.config.location=E:\ADM\configuration\application.properties
     			  E:\ADM\ADM-v1.0.jar"

    	##Imp Note
    		we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder.
-		which will create cmd command for you. if you already did these set-up let's continue...
+		which will create cmd command for you. if you already did these set-ups let's continue...

 ## Application Module
-	this application have 2 modules
+	this application has 2 modules
 	1) Console Module
 		for console module we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for you.
 	2) Cron Module
-		for cron module we can use "CRON - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for verious application options.
+		for cron module we can use "CRON - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for various application options.

 ## Options available in both module